danx91/SCP-LC/README.md

 # Legal
-This gamemode have to be released under CC-BY-SA license, therefore I can't forbid you anything.
-I can only please you to don't be a jerk and to respect my work.
+This gamemode has to be released under CC-BY-SA license, therefore I can't forbid you anything.
+I can only ask you to don't be a jerk and to respect my work.

 You have to:
 * Redistribute copy of this gamemode under the same licence